VineethChivukula/portfolio/README.md

 ### Key Components

+- **About:** Detailed information about my background, skills, and interests.
+- **Achievements:** Highlights achievements and honors.
+- **Certifications:** Professional certifications with links to view credentials.
+- **Contact:** Contact form powered by EmailJS and social media links.
+- **Editing** Samples of recently uploaded video edits on YouTube.
+- **Experience:** Outlines professional experience and contributions.
+- **Footer:** Copyright information and technologies used.
 - **Header:** Navigation bar with links and an animated hamburger menu for mobile screens.
 - **Hero:** Introduction section with a brief overview and smooth scrolling to other sections.
-- **About:** Detailed information about my background, skills, and interests.
-- **Skills:** A list of technical skills with interactive animations.
+- **Preloader:** Loading logo animation.
 - **Projects:** Showcases key projects with descriptions and links to repositories or demos.
 - **Publications:** Lists published work with links to articles or journals.
-- **Certifications:** Professional certifications with links to view credentials.
-- **Awards:** Highlights achievements and honors.
-- **Experience:** Outlines professional experience and contributions.
-- **Contact:** Contact form powered by EmailJS and social media links.
+- **ScrollProgressBar:** A progress bar that changes with respect to the scroll position.
+- **Skills:** A list of technical skills with interactive animations.
+- **Testimonials:** A list of reviewers with their information and feedback.
+- **WigglyCursor** A jelly like interactive cursor animation.

 ## Usage